 Politics is a daunting topic for many voters, especially those who are not affiliated with any party.
-The increasing level of non-party social engagement across Europe suggests that a growing number of people prefer organisationally unbound and issue-related over membership-based participation.
+The increasing level of non-party social engagement across Europe suggests that a growing number of people prefer organisationally unbound and issue-related political participation over membership-based participation.

 However, simply having a newsletter is not enough.
 Our goal is to continuously attract new readers and keep them engaged long-term.
 Here are a few simple actions that might help you get there.

 - Firstly, it’s important to have a strong online presence.
 Websites are fundamental for newsletter campaigns.
 Your calls to action (i.e., subscribe) should always be prominently displayed there.

 - Integrating sticky widgets into sidebars can come in handy in making sure nobody leaves your websites without having stumbled across your calls to sign up.